RoMa v2: Harder Better Faster Denser Feature Matching: Experiments

 In~\Cref{tab:runtime} we compare the runtime of~\ours~with RoMa and UFM.
 As can be seen from the table, we improve the throughput significantly compared to RoMa, running $1.7\times$ faster.
-Compared to UFM our model is slightly slower, however with a much smaller memory memory footprint.
+Compared to UFM our model is slightly slower, however with a much smaller memory footprint.
+In~\cref{tab:ema}, we ablate the refiner EMA using the same metrics as in~\cref{tab:relpose}; in~\cref{tab:dinov3} we ablate the backbone.